-Last updated: April 19, 2026
+Last updated: April 30, 2026

-what’s a Productive Day?
+What’s a Productive Day?

 Method 1: The Pomodoro Technique

 Developed by Francesco Cirillo in the late 1980s, the Pomodoro Technique is a time management method that uses a timer to break work down into intervals, traditionally 25 minutes in length, separated by short breaks.
 Each interval is known as a ‘pomodoro,’ from the Italian word for ‘tomato,’ after the tomato-shaped kitchen timer Cirillo used.
+This method is designed to build intense focus and prevent mental fatigue by creating a rhythm of work and rest.

 How it works: